Tess314/Python-Task-Generator/README.md

 A Python application with GUI that randomly generates tasks, quotes and videos to keep the user entertained during the Covid-19 lockdown.
-The ability to check if you have common coronavirus symptoms is also implemented.
+The ability to check what coronavirus symptoms are is also implemented.

 ---------
 File List